2103642/CS220-AU-portfolio/README.md

 ## Log
-- created github account and set up repository
+- created github account and set up repository.
+- familiarised myself with GitHub features.
-- explored Github, so that I could understand how i can use it for my project.
+- explored Github and how to effectively use it for my project.
-- carried oput research into the V&R method
+- carried oput research into the V&R method.
+- Watched videos about the V&R mapping concept.
+- brainstormed about ideas for the website.
+- Set up a meeting with Krisztian to discuss whetehr i should create a brand new website within GitHub or to use a website that was previously created.
+- Decided to use my website that was already created before enroling on this module.
+- Brainstormed about hwo I want to transdorm my website.
+- Brainstomeed about the possible themes for the website.
+- Set up a meeting with Krisztian to talk about possible themes for the website.
+- Established my blog's theme, and what kind of articles I should write.
 - created my present V&R map
 - created my future V&R map
-- importted my essay into Word, and wrote a first draft
+- Started writing an essay draft in Word.
+- When essay draft was completed, I sent it to Kristztian for feedback.
+- Decided on a partner for my peer assessment component of my portfolio.
+- Reviewed feedback received from Krisztian for my essay.
-- received feedback opn my essay
+- Re-wrote and improved my essay beased on the feedback i have received.
-- created a bio for my website
+- I created a draft for the bio for my blog.
-- removed personal articles from my blog
+- Ran blog's bio through Grammarly.
+- Published blog's bio on the website.
 - removed personal details from my website, such as name and my picture
+- removed already published (personal) articles from my blog.
+- Brainestormed about more article ideas.
+- Wrote an overview for the portfolio.
+- Ran my portfolio overview trhrough Grammarly, and added it to GitHub.
+- removed "instagram", "contact", and "about me" section from website.
+- linked my website to my GitHub repository.

 ## TODO
 ### di-identity
-- improved my essay using the feedback i received from Krisztian
-- run essay through Grammarly
-- run website bio through Grammarly
 -  import pictures on website
--  write 2 blog posts for the blog
+-  write at least two blog aricles for publishing.
--  maybe change the colour theme of my website
+-  maybe change the colour theme of my website.
--  remove "instagram" column from website
--  link my website in my GitHub
 -  add quotes section to my website
 -  blog post: somehow contextualise research methods to the theme of the website.
+-  Finish writing the aricle about values.
+-  Run my essay through Grammarly.
+-  Add my essay to the GitHub page.
+-  create quotes pictures.
+-  maybe first blog for the website - Life's too short...